dominictarr/localstorage-scuttlebutt/README.md

 or have other data in `localStorage` you need to set this.
 By default, `prefix='_lss'`.

-`id` is optional, but if provided, it should represent the user session.
+`id` should be a unique string that represents the user session. you should save this in `localStorage` (or a cookie).
-(by default, it's remembered in localStorage, so the same value will be used next time)
+The same id may be reused across multiple tabs, but not across different browsers or devices.

 `store` defaults to `localStorage`, but `sessionStorage` may also be used.
 (store must have `length` property and a `key()` method.